1961 in the Vietnam War: January

-President Kennedy met with his national security team for the first time.
+Kennedy met with his national security team for the first time.
 He approved the counterinsurgency plan proposed by the U.S. Embassy and authorized the additional funding needed to implement it.
 The plan called for increasing the size of the ARVN from 150,000 to 170,000 men.

-General Lansdale gave Kennedy a pessimistic report on the situation in South Vietnam.
+Lansdale gave Kennedy a pessimistic report on the situation in South Vietnam.
 Kennedy proposed that Lansdale be named Ambassador to South Vietnam, but the Department of State and CIA successfully opposed the nomination.
 Lansdale was "not a team player" and "too independent."